By Maureen Stanley

 #11 DISPOSABLE BAG FOR TRASH

-Take beach clean-up one step further by participating in the Ocean Conservatory’s “Fighting for Trash Free Seas” International Coastal Cleanup on September 21, 2019.
+Take beach clean-up one step further by participating in an Ocean Conservancy’s “Fighting for Trash Free Seas” International Coastal Cleanup.
 This is the world’s largest volunteer effort on behalf of ocean health.

 #12 BEACH TOWEL